christopherowers/supratidal_forests/README.md

 #### Connectivity model

-The connectivity model comprises the second component of the potential supratidal and coastal floodplain extent model.
+The connectivity model comprises the second component of the potential supratidal extent model.
-The premise behind is that supratidal and floodplain forests are connected to waterways and water bodies.
+The premise behind is that __*SCF Forest*__ are connected to waterways and water bodies.
 Our approach creates an aquatic layer combining several datasets  (WoFs, ITEM, Mangrove, Saltmarsh, Saltflat and Streams) and computes a proximity (Euclidian) distance from this layer to the 10 m elevation.

 &nbsp;